allegro/bigflow/docs/workflow-and-job.md

 Running a simple job
 ```

+Running workflows and jobs from a module is useful for debugging.
+In any other case we recommend using [BigFlow CLI](cli.md).

 ## Job

-A job is just an object that has a unique `id` and implements the `run` method.
+A job is just an object with a unique `id` and the `run` method.

 The `id` parameter is a string that should be a valid Python variable name.
-For example - `'my_example_job'`, `'MY_EXAMPLE_JOB'`, `'job1234'`.
+For example — `'my_example_job'`, `'MY_EXAMPLE_JOB'`, `'job1234'`.

-The run method takes a single argument - `runtime`.
-The `runtime` parameter is a date-time in the form of a string.
+The Job `run` method a single argument — `runtime`.
+The `runtime` parameter is a data-time string.
-You can find more information about `runtime` and scheduling [in the chapter below](#workflow-scheduling-options).
+You can find more information about `runtime` and scheduling [workflow scheduling options](#workflow-scheduling-options).

-There are 2 additional parameters, that a job can supply - `retry_count` and `retry_pause_sec`.
+There are 2 additional parameters, that a job can supply to Airflow: `retry_count` and `retry_pause_sec`.
 The `retry_count` parameter
 determines how many times a job will be retried (in case of a failure).
-The `retry_pause_sec` says how long the pause between retries should be.
+The `retry_pause_sec` parameter says how long the pause between retries should be.

 [`docs_examples/workflow_and_job/retriable_job.py`](docs_examples/workflow_and_job/retriable_job.py)
 ```python